Hybrid qubit-oscillator module from motional states of two interacting atoms

-\textit{State preparation and readout.---} To prepare an initial state $\ket{\uparrow}\ket{0}$, one should be able to adiabatically merge two cold atoms in different optical tweezers into a single trap with negligible heating~\cite{Pampel2025}, followed by further Raman sideband cooling while avoiding photoassociation~\cite{Urvoy2019}.
-For the measurement, we consider taking advantage of the internal degree of freedom of the atoms by coupling it to the motion via Raman transitions.
-As explained in Ref.~\cite{Home2020}, full quantum tomography of the motional state of a particle can be achieved by the variable application of $(\hat{a}+\hat{a}^\dagger)\hat{S}_x$, where $\hat{S}_{x,y,z}$ are spin operators acting on the \emph{internal} spin, followed by measurements of $\langle\hat{S}_z\rangle$.
-In the case of two neutral atoms, relevant information of the quantum state can be obtained by evolution under $(\hat{a}_1+\hat{a}^\dagger_1)\hat{S}_{x,1}+(\hat{a}_2+\hat{a}^\dagger_2)\hat{S}_{x,2}$, followed by population measurements such as $\langle\hat{S}_{z,1}\hat{S}_{z,2}\rangle$~\cite{supp}.
+\textit{State preparation and readout.---} To prepare the initial state $\ket{\uparrow}\ket{0}$, one potential laser-cooling path is to adiabatically merge two cold atoms, initially confined in separate optical tweezers, into a single trap with negligible heating~\cite{Pampel2025}, followed by additional Raman sideband cooling while avoiding photoassociation processes~\cite{Urvoy2019}.
+The average COM displacement can be measured via standard TOF imaging, while full quantum tomography of the motional state of a single atom~\cite{Home2020} can be achieved by applying $(\hat{a}+\hat{a}^\dagger)\hat{S}_x$ that couples the motional modes to an additional atomic internal state via Raman transitions.
+Here $\hat{S}_{x,y,z}$ are spin operators acting on the \emph{internal} spin, followed by measuring $\langle\hat{S}_z\rangle$.
+Similarly, in the case of two neutral atoms, relevant information about the quantum state can be extracted through evolution under $(\hat{a}_1+\hat{a}^\dagger_1)\hat{S}_{x,1}+(\hat{a}_2+\hat{a}^\dagger_2)\hat{S}_{x,2}$, followed by population measurements such as $\langle\hat{S}_{z,1}\hat{S}_{z,2}\rangle$~\cite{Supp}.

-\textit{Conclusion.---}We have introduced protocols, using native contact interactions between two atoms in a time-averaged optical tweezer potential, to realize a controllable hybrid qubit-oscillator module using \emph{only} the atomic motion, without involving any internal atomic states for gate operations.
-While here we focus on only a single pair of atoms, the scalability of our system for quantum simulation or computing can be achieved by coupling motional states in different tweezers via direct dipolar or Rydberg-dressed interactions.
-Such a qubit-oscillator array could become a resource for quantum computing with bosonic modes~\cite{Grimsmo2020,Gottesman2001,Campagne2020,Fluhmann2019}; for hybrid continuous-discrete variable quantum processors~\cite{Andersen2015,Liu2024,Crane2024,Singh2025}; for quantum metrology~\cite{Zurek2001,Tino2021,Grochowski2025}; and for quantum simulation of spin-boson models, such as those relevant for quantum chemistry~\cite{Kang2024,Navickas2025}; or others difficult to implement with only qubits or bosons.
+\textit{Conclusion.---} We have proposed protocols that leverage native contact interactions between two atoms confined in a stroboscopically engineered optical tweezer to realize a hybrid qubit-oscillator module encoded entirely in motional degrees of freedom.
+Using this platform, we demonstrate a universal set of hybrid bosonic operations and show how they enable interaction-resolved spectroscopy of weak magnetic dipolar interactions.
+Extensions to multiple motional modes and richer relative-coordinate manifolds may further enhance sensitivity to anisotropic interactions and enable applications in quantum simulation of molecular systems~\cite{Kang2024,Navickas2025,So2025}, while nonclassical bosonic encodings such as cat states~\cite{Grimm2020,Puri2020} could improve robustness against imperfections and decoherence.
+More generally, the framework can be extended to few-body systems and many-particle encodings, potentially including topologically protected architectures~\cite{Lunt2024}.